Hat Check Honey

 Hat Check Honey is a 1944 American musical-comedy film directed by Edward F. Cline.
 It stars Leon Errol and Grace McDonald.

+Plot

 Dan Briggs and his son work as a duo in a carnival act, but the father breaks up the act so his son can pursue his solo career.
 As he works his way from busboy at the Penguin Club, to boy singer, then to Hollywood, romantic entanglements and a father-son reconciliation are woven among several musical numbers.